 Many students are having difficulties processing things during these challenging times and that’s okay.
 We are here for you.
 Mayville State has a full-time counselor available to meet with both on-campus and online students.
 Appointments may be in-person or online.
 For more information or to set up an appointment, please contact Lindsay Birke, Director of Counseling by emailing firstname.lastname@example.org.

-Will student services offices, like financial aid or academic advising be open on-campus?
+Are student services offices, like financial aid or academic advising open on campus?

-Yes, all Mayville State offices will be open for fall 2020.
+Yes, all Mayville State offices are open.
 We know students may need support and we are here for you in order to provide the tools to be successful.
-You may see some additional precautions, like plexiglass barriers or measures to help with social distancing.
+You will see some additional precautions, like plexiglass barriers or measures to help with social distancing.
 Some services may be available via Zoom or Teams, so please contact the office you are seeking to meet with for additional information.